 We Anglos have the opportunity to ensconce ourselves within a BT seminary or yeshivah without being forced into the old environment every week, not to mention the unwanted confrontations with disapproving family members and “friends.”

-These young Israeli baalei teshuvah can have a very, very hard time.
+These young Israeli baalei teshuvah can endure a very, very hard time.

 So it apparently was with this the young woman I encountered at the Shabbaton.

-And as I tried gently answering her, she kept cutting me off, repeating the same questions, and getting more overwrought.
+And despite gently answering her, she kept cutting me off, interrupting with the same questions over and over, and getting more overwrought.

 But one thing didn’t make sense to me at that time.